 Depending on your perspective, 100 days can be long or short.

-Putting it in perspective of our lifetime though, 100 days is nothing, right?
+Putting it in perspective of our lifetime, 100 days is nothing, right?

-It’s almost too embarrassing to make such a big deal out of 100 day challenge over the 80+ years’ lifespan.
+It’s almost too embarrassing to make such a big deal out of the 100-day challenge over the course of an 80+-years lifespan.

 80% of the time, I enjoyed it.